 Buying Energy Attribute Certificates (EACs) from bioenergy guarantees that the renewable energy consumed is from this source.
 As a renewable energy source, biomass can either be used directly or converted into another type of energy product, such as biofuel.

 The combustion of bioenergy does not contribute to the greenhouse effect in the long run.
 When biomass fuels are burned, the quantity of carbon dioxide released is the same as the amount the plants or animals consumed during their lifetime.

 Bioenergy is the single largest renewable energy source today.
 It plays a crucial role in developing countries as basic energy for cooking and heating.
-A total of over 500 TWh of bioenergy electricity was produced in 2016, which is estimated to be over 2.0% of the world’s electricity generation.
+A total of over 580 TWh of bioenergy electricity was produced in 2019, which is estimated to be over 2.0% of the world’s electricity generation.
 Bioenergy generation and capacity are expected to scale up significantly.
-Global bioenergy production surpassed 504 TWh in 2016 and is expected to rise to 560 TWh in 2018, up from 370 TWh in 2012.
+Global bioenergy production is expected to rise to 900 TWh in 2025, up from 370 TWh in 2012 (IEA).

 For more information contact:

 ECOHZ provides a range of products with different levels of impact to contribute to several of the SDGs.